 Let’s assess the situation

 The initial assessment done by nurses is an invaluable source of information for doctors and other healthcare workers.
-By using a simple checklist and HIPAA-compliant online forms, you’ll be able to streamline your patient assessments and keep your patient data safe.
+By using a simple checklist and HIPAA-friendly online forms, you’ll be able to streamline your patient assessments and keep your patient data safe.

-At Jotform, we offer the HIPAA-compliant forms you need to speed up your intake process.
+At Jotform, we offer the HIPAA-friendly forms you need to speed up your intake process.
 Using our online templates can help your nurses easily fill out the information they gather from their evaluations.
 Check out our templates to see how you can improve your assessment process.